Satellite Healthcare PATHfinders™ in Texas and California

 Support is important throughout the process.
 So talk with a family member or friend who you would be comfortable coming with you.
 They can assist with the information and making decisions.
 Write down a list of questions and concerns in a notebook that you bring with you.
 Ask the office these questions before the appointment:

 What type of physical examination(s) will be done?

 What type of clothing should I wear?

 Will a urine sample be needed at the beginning of my appointment?

 During the appointment

 Plan to arrive 15 minutes early to the office.
 Bring information and items with you to the appointment.
-All this information will not be given to the doctor, but it may be given to the registration clerk, medical assistant or nurse.
+All this information will not be given to the doctor, but may be given to the registration clerk, medical assistant or nurse.
 That information should include: